Choosing the Right Communication Channels for Your Business

 Informal communication, on the other hand, is casual and spontaneous.
 Examples include quick chats by the water cooler or instant messaging.
 It's great for fostering relationships and encouraging open dialogue.

 Strike a balance.
-While formal channels are essential for clarity, informal channels can boost morale and promote a positive atmosphere.
+While formal channels are essential for clarity, informal channels set up through an employee social platform can foster relationships, open dialogue, boost morale and promote a positive atmosphere.
 And depending on the situation, you'll need to switch between both.

 Impact of Company Culture